 This allows the client to access funds at a lower rate than if they were to take a working capital loan using their own credit standing.
 While the third-party buyer’s credit quality may be better, there could be situations where the third-party buyer may not pay the invoice (e.g. insolvency of the third-party buyer).

-The rate of return of a particular investment very much depends on the type of financing, the tenor of the financing, and the quality of the counterparty.
+The rate of return of a particular investment very much depends on the asset class, the tenor, and the risk profile.

 Businesses typically make their loan repayments on the due date and at times, the next day.

 There are a number of reasons why a loan repayment may not be made on the due date.
 When a loan repayment is not made on the due date, SDAX will actively engage the business to encourage them to make the payment as soon as possible.

 In the event of a late payment, an investor’s update will be uploaded in the next business day to update the investor of any situation and steps taken.